 Shaolin kung fu is a lost art that has been practiced for millennium.
-Once forgotten masters of the sport now live in the slums like everybody else, reliving the golden moments of their glory days like a past lifetime, soon to be forgotten as the world walk on by.
+Once forgotten masters of the sport now live in the slums with the rest of society, reliving the golden moments of their glory days like a past lifetime, soon to be forgotten as the world walk on by.

 One of the best scenes in the movie takes place early on when the kung fu team meet for the first time.
-You watch the former to-be champions, now senior citizens, approach a roof top overlooking the city in their home made wind swept capes with such confidence that you doubt their abilities of whether or not they will make or break themselves before they can even begin practice.
-They appear nothing like traditional master from the past, either due to the lack of beards or for budget reasons, which adds much to the subtle comedy of the unlikely heroics.
-Then during their first match, they are pitted against a neighborhood team of cheating gangsters who beat everyone up with wrenches.
-When all hope seems lost at an unlikely turn of events, at the moment when these old men seem to be on the edge of death, you’ll be in for a surprise to see what these old men are capable of with their kung fu powers!
+You see the former champions, now senior citizens, approach a roof top overlooking the city in their home made wind swept capes with such confidence that you doubt their abilities of whether or not they will make or break themselves before they can begin practice.
+They appear nothing like traditional masters from the past, either due to the lack of beards or for budget reasons, which adds much to the subtle comedy of their unlikely heroics.
+Then during their first match, they are pitted against the neighborhood team of cheaters with wrenches in their pants.
+And when all hope seems lost at an unlikely turn of events, at the moment when these old men seem to be on the edge of death, you’ll be in for a surprise to see what these old men are capable of with kung fu!

-The movie would be nothing without its team of all star kung fu soccer players.
-Although all of the heroes in the movie may look like average people, they are anything but ordinary.
-Forget superheroes, these guys are the working class heroes who are willing to fight for a real dream.
-It isn’t the goal of defeating evil that push them forward; it is the journey of getting there that makes everybody the winner.
+It isn’t the goal of defeating evil that push the story forward; it is the journey that makes everyone the winner.
 As the saying goes, “When a true genius appears in the world, you may not know him by this sign, that the dunces are all in confederacy against him.”
-Stereotypes of the rich and poor are however evident in the way the city is run, which has less to do with a reflection on society and more for the telling of a classic heroic journey that one would expect.
-The movie never slows itself down with details though and allow you to watch it more than once without breaking your own back.
+Stereotypes of the rich and poor are evident in the way things are run, which has less to do with a reflection on society and more for the telling of the hero’s journey that the audience should expect.
+The movie never slows itself down with details and allow you to enjoy it more than once.